-Providing Strategic Defense Services to Clients in Salt Lake County and Beyond
+Providing Strategic Drug Possession Defense to Clients in Salt Lake County

 Possession of a controlled substance in Utah is considered a serious crime that can result in severe penalties if convicted.